byamada64/cloud-infrastructure-deployments/services/azure/azure-aks-service.md

 # ☸️ Azure Kubernetes Service (AKS)

-Practical guide for understanding Azure Kubernetes Service (AKS), why companies use it, and when to choose it for container orchestration, scalable application hosting, and cloud-native platform operations.
+## Service Summary

+Azure Kubernetes Service (AKS) is a managed container orchestration platform that simplifies deploying, scaling, and operating containerized applications using Kubernetes.

+It is commonly used when organizations require scalable, cloud-native architectures, trading platform complexity for managed control plane operations, integrated networking, and automated cluster lifecycle management.

 ## 1️⃣ What It Is